Soviut/exercise-frontend/README.md

 The decision was made to use components for repetition, not encapsulation.
 This keeps component nesting hiearchies shallow, requiring fewer open files to get and overview of a page's structure.

+### Happy Path Only

+For reasons of time, edge cases such as the backend being offline or no shows in the data are not being handled.

 ### Remote Fonts